 Advertising requirements for biocidal products

 The GB Biocidal Products Regulation (GB BPR) sets out the requirements for how all biocidal products can be advertised in Great Britain (GB).
 These are enforced by Trading Standards, rather than HSE.
-Find out about advertising biocidal products in NI.

 The law defines an advertisement as